-Trademarks, patents and industrial designs are considered "Industrial Property" in Mexico.
-They are protected under Mexico's Law of Industrial Property ("Ley de la Propiedad Industrial") and its
+Trademarks, patents, and industrial designs are considered "Industrial Property" in Mexico.
+They are protected under Mexico's Law of Industrial Property ("Ley de la Propiedad Industrial") and its implementing regulations.
 The U.S. Embassy in Mexico places significant importance on the protection of intellectual property rights (IPR) and all its aspects in Mexico.
 The U.S. Government is working with Mexico to develop adequate standards of IPR protection and enforcement as well as with the private sector and the public to raise awareness about IPR crime and its impact on economic growth and innovation.
-In addition, the U.S. Government wishes to raise IPR protection levels in order to strengthen the North American market, mitigate the risk that counterfeited and pirated goods have on consumers, and bring down IP-related barriers to improve market access for U.S. companies doing business in the Mexican market.
+In addition, the U.S. Government wishes to raise IPR protection levels in order to strengthen the North American market and avoid adulteration and counterfeiting of products that place consumers at risk.

 Trademarks are protected for ten years and can be renewed for an unlimited number of ten-year periods.
-Currently, IMPI does not have a trademark opposition system and thus trademark applications in Mexico are not subject to third party oppositions.
+Trademark applications in Mexico are not subject to opposition.
 Registrations are issued and can only be canceled post-registration.
-On average, an IMPI trademark cancellation proceeding takes two and a half years and the registrant is allowed to continue using the mark for one year following cancellation.
+On average, it takes two and a half years to cancel a trademark registration and the registrant is allowed to continue using the mark for one year following cancellation.

-According to the U.S. Commercial Service, some U.S. trademark holders have encountered difficulties in preventing former subsidiaries and franchisees from continued use of their trademarks.
+Companies interested in registering a trademark can contact the Mexican Institute of Industrial Property, IMPI ("Instituto Mexicano de la Propiedad Industrial"), an independent agency that operates under Economía.
+According to the U.S. Commercial Service, some U.S. trademark holders have encountered difficulties in preventing former subsidiaries and franchisees from continued use of their trademarks where no specific agreement is in place that addresses use and ownership of the trademark.
 U.S. companies holding trademarks in Mexico have cited problems with trademark enforcement and administration.
 When counterfeit items are discovered, injunctions against trademark violators are often unenforceable and are consistently challenged before the courts.
 In addition, USDA cooperator organizations have reported several instances of registered trademarks being misused in the marketplace.
 Several cooperators have reported instances of third-country and domestic Mexican products being marketed as U.S. origin.

-Although federal administrative actions are supposed to be completed within four months, actions related to trademark enforcement often take as long as 18 months.
+Although federal administrative actions are supposed to be completed within a reasonable time period, actions related to trademark enforcement often take years to complete.
 The time can be lengthened by jurisdictional and procedural disputes within the Mexican government, as well as by internal coordination problems within IMPI.
-Delays related to IPR enforcement proceedings are not just confined to administrative proceedings, lengthy delays are also common in judicial proceedings.
-For example, it can take 7-8 years to exhaust all administrative and judicial appeals to receive a final disposition on an IPR-related case.

 U.S. exporters of food and agricultural products may contact the Office of Agricultural Affairs or the Agricultural Trade Office with any intellectual property concerns so that issues reach the interagency task force at the U.S. Embassy.
-The task force has representation from several different U.S. government offices, including the Department of Agriculture, the Department of Justice, the Department of Commerce, the Department of State, Customs and Border Protection, Immigration and Customs Enforcement, and the U.S. Food and Drug Administration.
+The task force has representation from several different U.S. government offices, including the Department of Agriculture, the Department of Justice, the Department of Commerce, the Department of State, Customs and Border Protection, U.S. Patent and Trademark Office, Immigration and Customs Enforcement, and the U.S. Food and Drug Administration.